OCRMathsExam Board Revision

 Master OCR Maths Probability using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Probability is the measure of the likelihood that an event will occur.
-It is expressed as a number between 0 and 1, where 0 indicates impossibility and 1 indicates certainty.
+Probability is a measure of how likely an event is to occur, expressed as a number between 0 and 1.
 Understanding probability is essential for making informed decisions based on uncertain outcomes.

 Key Concepts

-- 3The sum of probabilities of all possible outcomes in a sample space equals 1.
+• 2The sum of probabilities of all possible outcomes of a random experiment equals 1.

-- 5Conditional probability measures the probability of an event given that another event has occurred.
+• 5Conditional probability is the probability of an event given that another event has occurred.

 Simple Explanation